GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 </kbd>  &nbsp;
 </p>

 P-values very close to the cutoff (0.05) are considered to be marginal (can go either way) and should be reported as relevant information as well.
-While in the second topic the variance for the whole sample didn't raise a flag that something might be wrong with the process, this time the p-value is trying to give us a clue that we shoud investigate the lots seperately like we did.
+While in the second topic the variance for the whole sample didn't raise a flag that something might be wrong with the process, this time the p-value is trying to give us a clue that we should investigate the lots separately.